(Number 67 on the 1958 Highland map - 4600 W. 11000 N.)

 Andrew & Annie Amelia West Thompson

-Was the great-grandfather of our former mayor, Mark Thompson.
+Andrew was the great-grandfather of our former mayor, Mark Thompson.
 He was also an early homesteader, but his homestead was not located within the territory defined as Highland in this history.
 His homestead was dated May 12, 1899, and included the north half and southeast quarter of the northeast quarter of Section 31 and the southwest quarter of the northwest quarter of Section 32, Township 4 South, Range 2 East, SLBM.
 This is ½ mile east of George Cunningham's homestead, approaching the mouth of American Fork canyon (Number 67 on the 1958 Highland map).

 He built a frame home with a shingle roof and board floor and occupied it in May, 1892.